LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 • Commission: $0 — we are the buyer

-• Inspection contingencies: We assume 100% of the risk
+• Contingencies: We assume 100% of the risk

-• Logbooks & annual issues: No problem — we work with what's there
+• Logbook & annual issues: No problem — we work with what's there

 • Hangar bills while you wait: Stop the day we close